virocon-organization/virocon/docs/description_cheat_sheet.rst

 ~~~~~~~~~

 The semantics dict describes the semantics of the model.
-It's content is not interpreted, but rather passed to e.g. plotting functions.
+It's content is not interpreted, but rather passed to e.g. plotting functions,
+where it is used to set label texts.
 Each key contains a list.
 Each list contains one entry for each dimension of the model.